Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 Who it affects: Foreign residents, employers

-Purpose: Reduce fraud, improve efficiency, and streamline compliance
+Purpose: Reduce fraud, improve efficiency, streamline compliance

 4. AI Regulation and Governance Framework